FlippingFlips/pingod-addons/docs/content/plugins/_index.md

 ## Overriding the autoload scenes
 ---

-The autoload folder is used when you want to override the AutoLoad scenes.
+The autoload folder in the game directory is used when you want to override the AutoLoad scenes.

-If you wanted more switches to the  plugin then you would want your own Machine.tscn.
+If you wanted edit and add more switches to the plugin then you would want to have your own copy of `Machine.tscn`.

 ---